M7Tro/educationalProjects/chatApp/README.md

 Now, go to messageController.
 We get the receiverSocketId and send an event to the specific user with io.to(receiverSocketId).emit()

 The event is "newMessage".

+Next is we intercept those events on the frontend.
+We create a custom hook useListenMessages.js

+The point of the hook is to listen for the messages.
+First, get the socket state from the context.

+Then get the messages and setMessages from the useSelectedConversation

+We use a useEffect.
+Inside, we listen for the 'newMessage' event with socket?.on.

+We get the newMessage and then add is to the messages state.

+There is a also a cleanup function returned by useEffect: return () => socket?.off("newMessage"); When the componetn umounts, we don't want to listen for new messages.

+We then just call this hook inside Messages.

+Hoenstly, I can't see messages appearing without reload yet.
+I will get on that later.

+Now, we add a little shake animation for messages that are received.

+It uses keyframes in index.css.
+Inside useListenMessages, we write newMessage.shouldShake = true;

+And inside the Message.jsx component, we add cosnt shakeClass = message.shouldShake ? "shake" : "";

+And then we add this shakeClass inside className of the bubble.